 Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the nature of donor restrictions, if any.
 A major donor is considered to be any donor from whom 10% or more of total contributions were derived.
-One donor made a donation that amounted to 12% of total contributions during the year ended August 31, 2017.
-There were no major donors during the year ended August 31, 2016.
+One donor made a donation that amounted to 11% of total contributions during the year ended August 31, 2018.
+One donor made a donation that amounted to 12% of total contributions during the year ended August 31, 2017